Troubleshoot your IoT Edge for Linux on Windows device

 Connect-EflowVm

-3. If you're using a NVIDIA GPU, check the passthrough status using the following command:
+3. If you're using a NVIDIA GPU, check the passthrough status with this command:

 sudo nvidia-smi

-You should be able to see the GPU card information, driver version, CUDA version, and the GPU system and processes information.
+You see the GPU card information, driver version, CUDA version, and GPU system and process information.

-4. If you're using an Intel iGPU passthrough, check the passthrough status using the following command:
+4. If you're using an Intel iGPU passthrough, check the passthrough status with this command:

 sudo ls -al /dev/dxg